BookOps-CAT/NightShift/README.md

 This process can also be automated using cron/scheduled job on system where it runs.

-On launch Nightshift accesses SFTP/shared drive folder (R:/NSDROP/sierra_dumps/nightshift/) and discovers any new MARC21 files.
+On launch, Nightshift accesses SFTP/shared drive folder (R:/NSDROP/sierra_dumps/nightshift/) and discovers any new MARC21 files.
 MARC records are parsed from each file and the bot queries WorldCat database to find suitable matches.

 Next, previously ingested records that have not been successfully enhanced (no suitable match in WorldCat) are queried against Sierra to discover any changes to their status.
 Upgraded by catalogers or deleted bibs are no longer considered in the following process.
 If Sierra brief bibs are still in need of enhancement, the bot searches WorldCat for full records again.
 Processing of older records follow specific to each resource category schedule outlined in `nightshift.constants.RESOURCE_CATEGORIES` dictionary (`query_days`).